By Pilar Olave

 Episode 5 and 7: The Nutritionist, the Placebo, and the Touch

-Dr. Osborne is a chiropractor and nutritionist who I had only met with one time prior to the scene that was shot.
-He had checked my nutritional levels and blood work.
-He is not my primary care physician, so his statements on the placebo effect do not apply to me, nor do they invalidate any of the other treatments that I have been pursuing for years at the recommendation of several specialists.
+In our only prior meeting, Dr. Osborne recommended that I get tests for nutritional levels and blood.
+He subsequently gave me the results over the phone.
+Dr. Osborne is not my primary care physician, so his statements on the placebo effect are not significant for me, nor do they invalidate any of the other treatments that I have been pursuing for years at the recommendation of several specialists.
 (Please refer to the notes at the end of this article for my medical documentation.)
-The filmmakers made it seem as though I was a regular patient of Dr. Osborne’s who had seen him many times, when the reality is that his treatment was a minor addition to my plan.
+The filmmakers made it appear as though I were a regular patient of Dr. Osborne’s, that I had seen him many times, when the reality is that his suggestions were a minor addition to my plan.

 Also, the filmmakers specifically asked us to hug.
-This does not contradict times when I’m unable to have physical contact with a person, as that depends on the specifics of the clothes, the environment, and other factors.
-Dr. Osborne knows my condition and was very careful to avoid chemicals and not wear any fragrances on his clothes.
+This does not undermine the necessity of my being unable to have physical contact with a person at other times, as that depends on the specifics of the clothes, the environment, and other factors.
+Dr. Osborne knows my medical condition and was very careful to avoid chemicals and not wear any fragrances on his clothes.
 Before examining my fingernails, he was careful to disinfect his hands.
 Also, they were not sweaty.

 I wasn’t paid to do this.
 It wasn’t an acting job or a role in a reality TV series.
 The filmmakers explicitly told me it would be a documentary to help others.
 I wasn’t told I would be turned into a monster at the end and that I would be bullied as a result.

 As soon as the film came out, before I’d even seen it, I started receiving hundreds of horrible messages like these: